LDPE 1 [Orbital ATK]

 ESPAStar provides power, pointing, telemetry, command and control for attached payloads or for small satellites that can be deployed from the vehicle.
 Built to provide an even greater level of access to space, Orbital ATK's ESPAStar can accommodate any combination of up to six hosted or 12 separable, free-flyer payloads in low and geosynchronous orbit.

-The LPDE program has been renamed ROOSTER (Rapid On-Orbit Space Technology and Evaluation Ring).
+The LPDE program has been renamed ROOSTER (Rapid On-Orbit Space Technology and Evaluation Ring), but the first three missions are still refered to by the name LDPE.

 |Type / Application:||Technology|